Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 With your market research goal in mind, you are ready to design and build your survey questions.

-Since the exploratory phase has already been completed, the majority of your questions should be of a quantitative nature.
+Since you have already completed the exploratory phase, most of your questions should be quantitative.
 Quantifiable data will give you data you can act on.
-You can use a few qualitative questions, but keep these to a minimum to avoid survey fatigue and abandonment.
+You can use a few qualitative questions but keep these to a minimum to avoid survey fatigue and abandonment.

 Only ask questions that are relevant to your objectives.
 Asking the wrong questions will result in misleading answers that in turn will lead to poor business decisions.